Mirror-Prismals/Mida/README.md

 ```mida
 *C#4~E4~G#4 - - - | . . . .* || Cmaj 4th Octave Quarter Note + Quarter Note Rest |>
 ```
 Next we will cover multitracking, lyrics, drums, loops, and more; but first, I feel as though it would be worth mentioning how the above Audicle would be printed.
-Mida perscribes a specific way that audicles be printed known as the Audicle Log.
+Mida prescribes a specific way that audicles be printed known as the Audicle Log.
 Essentially, the composition is played where each 16th note event gets its own line. this makes it possible to debug music and align tracks without playing them aloud.

 ## Mida Basics: Chaining Audicles + The Audicle Log

-As an example, ill connect two Audicles with a tilde, which means they will start at the same time, then I'll show what the log output would look like.
+As an example, I'll connect two Audicles with a tilde, which means they will start at the same time, then I'll show what the log output would look like.

 ```mida
 *C#4~E4~G#4 - - - | . . . .*~*F#1~F#2 - - - | - - - -*